outmaneuver/selfbot/README.md

 - Determines which database to use if other databases aren't configured
 - Warns the user if other databases aren't set up and uses a local database
 - Caching for other functionalities even if no external database is set up
+- Auto-updater functionality to keep the selfbot up-to-date with the repository

 ## Setup and Running